louisfynn/Uptimer/README.md

 You can also use our dashboard to add your links and monitor them too!
 <p align="center">
  <a href="https://uptimer.lol">Uptimer Website</a>

 <br>

-**Commands:**
+## 💎 Commands

-/monitor add  - Adds monitor to your project.
+- /monitor add  - Adds monitor to your project.
-/monitor remove - Remove monitor from your projects.
+- /monitor remove - Remove monitor from your projects.
-/monitor total - Show all projects
+- /monitor total - Show all projects
-/invite - Get the bot's invite link
+- /invite - Get the bot's invite link
-/ping - Check bot's ping
+- /ping - Check bot's ping
   </br>

   <br>